cihai/cihai/README.rst

 Attempt at building successor of the Han Character library `cjklib`_.

 - compatible with python 2.7+ and 3.3+.
-- built using TDD and aims for python best practices.
+- built using TDD and python best practices.
-- currently supports `Unihan`_ lookups, see the `current datasets`_.
+- supports `Unihan`_, see `current datasets`_.
 - upcoming supports for character decomposition, dictionaries (CEDict).
-- easily extensible to new datasets, see more about `Extending`_ cihai's knowledge.
+- extensible to new datasets, see more about `Extending`_ cihai's knowledge.

 Being built against unit tests.
 See the `Travis Builds`_ and